putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * LeNet for RGB and grayscale (function takes the channels as input parameter)
 * SermaNet (RGB and Grayscale version)

-  I followed the [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)recommended by Udacity.
+  I followed the [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) recommended by Udacity.

 SermaNet outperforms LeNet with similar computational speed.
 I created a fucntion which creates this model and takes the number of channels as parameter.
 The other hyperparameters are the mean and standard deviation of the random weight initialization.